-The Grünes Band (Green Belt) is a 59-kilometre circular route that winds its way around the outskirts of the capital city of Bern.
+The Grünes Band (Green Belt) is a over 59-kilometre circular route that winds its way around the outskirts of the capital city of Bern.
 An adventure in nature awaits as you coast away from the urban centre.
 On this scenic e-bike route, the focus is definitely on discovering local highlights.
 The special sites marked along the route offer interesting, funny and surprising experiences relating to the region’s nature and agriculture.
 Don’t forget to make regular stops at the charming farm shops, restaurants, inns and cafés you will encounter.

 The route can easily be broken up into several stages, leaving more time to enjoy the experiences along the way.
 You can also choose your own starting point, direction and route length.
 All you have to do is follow the red Veloland 888 signs and stop at the marked highlights.